iMicknl/azure-genesys-audiohook/server/python/README.md

 To perform a load test on your websocket server, use the `--session-count` parameter to set the number of concurrent sessions.

+> [!WARNING]
+> Ensure your audio (.wav) uses 8000Hz sample rate, U-Law encoding, and preferably stereo channels (customer/agent split).
+Use tools like Audacity for conversion.

 ### Tests

 You can run the tests via the command below.
 The tests are written using the Pytest framework.